 Investing returns are best looked at over the long term, usually 5 years as a minimum.
 What you’ll soon realise is that over longer timeframes, investing returns tend to trend upwards in a smooth curve.
 So while market declines might seem scary when they happen, a useful metric to use when looking at stock market performance is average annual returns.
 That’s because the effects of market declines will become mixed in with the effects of market rises.

-For example, by investing in Moneybox’s Adventurous Starting Option for 10 years between 2013 and 2023, you’d have achieved an average annual return of 10.1% – which is well ahead of inflation.*
+For example, by investing in Moneybox’s Adventurous Starting Option for 10 years between the start of 2014 and the end of 2023, you’d have achieved an average annual return of 9.9% – which is well ahead of inflation.*

 So over time, investing returns can be much higher than the returns of saving – which is why people invest.
 But, here we need to remember that saving and investing are meant to help you achieve different goals, and you should have an emergency fund in place before you start investing for the long term.